TTWNO/tait.tech/_emacspeak_tutorials/structs.md

 For example, a student may have a first name, last name, student ID, GPA, list of classes, etc.
 In this tutorial I use a very trimmed down version of what a structure generally contains to make the point without overwhelming you.

 Hopefully it helps.
-Let me know about any improvments.
+Let me know about any improvements.